BALAKRISHNA-EPPILI/4bit_binary_counter/README.md

 - sky130_fd_sc_ms
 - sky130_fd_sc_ls
 - sky130_fd_sc_hdll

+    * You can install the PDK manually, outside of the Makefile, by following the instructions provided [here][30].
+    * Refer to [this][24] for more details on OpenLane-compatible PDK structures.

-you can install all SKY130
+you can install all Sky130 SCLs

 ```sh